 A Message Channel allows the asynchronous transfer of event commands from the device to the host.
-For each Message Channel a different channel\id from the default channel must be used.
-The channel\id to be used by the Message Channel is set by the host in the according register in the device's BRM.
-An Event is identified by an event\id.
-Subsequently sent events are identified by request\ids.
-One entity, such as the device, sends an event with a given request\id to the other entity, such as the host, on a channel.
-The host acknowledges the event by sending an EventAck packet back to the device.
-The event and the corresponding acknowledge must have the same request\id.
-After the completion of a cycle, a different request\id for the next cycle must be used.
-It is up to the implementation to pick its request\id.
-By default an increment of 1 is recommended.
+For each Message Channel a different channel_id from the default channel must be used.
+The channel_id to be used by the Message Channel is set by the host in the according register in the device's BRM.
+Multiple events can be transmitted in one event command.
+A single Event is identified by an event_id.
+An Event may be accompanied by additional event data.
+Subsequently sent event commands are identified by request_ids.
+One entity, such as the device, sends an event command with a given request_id to the other entity, such as the host, on a channel.
+The host acknowledges the event packet by sending an EventAck command back to the device.
+The event packet and the corresponding acknowledge must have the same request_id.
+After the completion of a cycle, a different request_id for the next cycle must be used.
+The request_id follows the schema described in section 3.1.1.